 As researchers, Kotwal and his colleagues apply this same methodology.
 Independent teams of scientists tackle the same fundamental problems using distinct detectors and techniques.
 Only after making their measurement do the physicists compare their methodology and results with those from other experiments.

-But unlike for Kotwal’s students, the right answer is not listed the back of a book.
+But unlike for Kotwal’s students, the right answer is not listed in the back of a book.

 “We’re searching for the facts with as much rigor as we can,” Kotwal says.
 “I think that the excitement of figuring something out is almost as much as what the answer will be.”